O-Marin/socialsProfileLink/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+Webpage or Segment for Social Links.
+The proyect was divided in two sections, one containing an image, owner, city of residence and a brief description  of the profile,  and a second section containing the links.
 ### The challenge

 Users should be able to: